Villanova 45, Rhode Island 0

-Villanova 45, Rhode Island 0: Sophomore quarterback John Robertson rushed for 133 yards and four touchdowns as the visiting Wildcats snapped a three-game losing streak.
+Villanova 45, Rhode Island 0: Quarterback John Robertson rushed for 133 yards and four touchdowns as the visiting Wildcats snapped a three-game losing streak.

-Robertson became the career leader in rushing yards by a quarterback for the Wildcats (5-5, 4-3 Colonial Athletic Association) with 2,262, passing Chris Whitney (2,160).
+Robertson became the career leader in rushing yards by a quarterback (and forth overall) for the Wildcats (5-5, 4-3 CAA) with 2,262, passing Chris Whitney (2,160).
 Robertson has rushed for 1,240 yards this season – the second most by anyone in a Villanova uniform during a single campaign behind Brian Westbrook (1,603 in 2001).

 Robertson capped a five-play drive with a 5-yard touchdown run 4:15 into the contest to give Villanova the lead for good.
 Robertson’s 4-yard run midway through the first quarter doubled the lead and Kevin Monangai gave the Wildcats a 21-0 lead with a 1-yard run on the first play of the second quarter.

-Note: (Updated: REMOVED: Sophomore from lede CHANGED: Shortened CAA graph 2 ADDED: overall rushing in 2nd graph)